 Years

-Land improvements 10-25
+10-25

-Buildings 20-65
+20-65

-Machinery and equipment 5-10
+5-10

 Long-lived assets, such as buildings, machinery and equipment, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-At June 30, 2023 and 2022, management has concluded that they are unaware of any impairments to be recorded.
+At June 30, 2024 and 2023, management has concluded that they are unaware of any impairments to be recorded.